-I went shopping for some festive plates and decorations but debated on a pinata.
-I am still thinking it will be a good idea.
+I went shopping for some festive plates and decorations and of course a pinata.

 I have a secret, I have been craving chips and salsa like I was pregnant.
 No, I'm not, but I can taste the yummy combo just thinking of them.
 My favorite are Giant Eagle brand lime.
 They did not pay me to say that, I really just love those chips.
 Come to think of it - all of those chips are crazy good and cheap!
 I digress..
 As much salsa as I've been eating I actually prefer making pico de gallo.

 Second only to Giant Eagle lime tortilla chips is my obsession for cilantro.
 Love it in rice, chili, salsa, and pico de gallo.
 The recipe is stupid easy and although a food processor would make the chopping part go faster - I just get the knife out and go to town.

 Pico de gallo really is my go to condiment especially in the summer months.
 Your guests will be amazed at how awesome it is and you can tell them it was just something you threw together.
 Which probably won't be a lie since all of the ingredients are summer staples.

 The plan is to make the taco meat and have it warming in the crockpot and set up a bar for all of the toppings, including my pico de gallo of course.
 Easy!
 Making it a help yourself takes the pressure off a sit down meal and easier cleanup in the end.